kevboh/longform/README.md

 ![the "My Great Novel" novel with a freshly-created scene](./docs/res/multi-walkthrough-2.png)

-6. Your editor also now has the scene open and ready to write.
+6. Your editor also has the scene open and ready to write.
 If you click the small `My Great Novel/Index.md` link under your project name, you’ll be taken back to the index file where you’ll see your new scene listed under the `scenes` frontmatter entry:

 ```yaml
 scenes: